ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 .ssh/`.
 It should contain files for the private and public keys that are named `id_rsa` and `id_rsa.pub`, respectively.
 Importantly, this private key file should not be shared.

-The .ppk file extension indicates that the private key is in PuTTY's proprietary format.

 Note, when using PuTTY (and WinSCP) instead of MobaXterm for generating SSH keys, then the private key is stored in PuTTY's proprietary key format, which is indicated by a `.ppk` file extension.
 A key of this format is required when using